ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 dental, toothkey, Hernstein, detail of bolster.jpg (84465 bytes)

 A fine c.
-1860 toothkey with unusual round bolster that is marked Hernstein / & Son, a New York maker.
+1860 antique toothkey with unusual round bolster that is marked Hernstein / & Son, a New York maker.
 This handsome dental antique has a checked-rosewood handle.
 Signed American toothkeys are scarce.
 See Edmonson, p.
 220.

 ____________________________________________________